-The Computer Science major prepares students to enter graduate studies in Computer Science or to begin working in the profession in such areas as software development, Web design or systems programming.
+The Computer Science major prepares students to enter graduate studies in Computer Science or to begin working in the profession in such areas as software development, Web design or network engineering.
 A computer scientist involved in software development applies scientific, mathematical and technical skills to analyze problems in many areas.
 With an understanding of the capabilities and limitations of the computer, the computer scientist formulates these problems so that they may be solved through the use of the computer.
-A systems programmer creates and/or maintains the computer's operating system, utility programs and software packages.
+A network engineer designs, implements and manages converged data networks.
 A web programmer designs and writes code for interactive Web pages to allow for secure transactions to occur.